darkmattercoder/qt-build/README.md

 * `QT_VERSION_MINOR`
 * `QT_VERSION_PATCH`
 * `QT_TARBALL_NAMING_SCHEME` -- gives you the possibility to alter the naming scheme. `Qt` changed that between `5.9`and `5.10` ftom `qt-everywhere-opensource-src` to `qt-everywhere-src`
-* `CI_BUILD` -- will suppress regular `make` output and show only warnings.
-When the compiling fails, `make` is run again to give you the whole output, skipping everything that has been built before, to give you the possibility to see the actual behaviour
+* `CI_BUILD` -- will suppress regular `make` output.
+If set to `2` it will stay silent, if set to `1` (or anything else) only warnings will show up.
+When the compiling fails, `make` is run again  regularly to give you the whole output, skipping everything that has been built before, to give you the possibility to see the actual behaviour
 * `CORE_COUNT` -- determines the number of parallel make jobs.
 Adjust it to fit your machine

 ## Available tags